KILLinefficiency/Forge/README.md

 The **!conditions** JSON object has the name of the heads a it's keys and an array as it's value.
 You can have multiple conditional heads in **!conditions**.
 This array contains the addresses of the strictly existing files required by the head as it's values.

+Even if there is only one required file, it has to be written into the array.

 ```json
 {
 	"!conditions": {